 In this example, KNO3 is the salt, so water and a salt are formed as expected.
-You also have to remember that this reaction is taking place in water, so most likely the salt is not bonded together, but instead is separated as ions in the water.
+This reaction takes place in water, so most likely the salt is not bonded together, but instead is separated as ions in the water.

 The Complete Ionic Equation

-Actually, chemists will write what is called a complete ionic equation to show which chemicals are dissociated:
+Actually, chemists write what is called a complete ionic equation to show which chemicals are dissociated:

 H+ (aq) + NO3- (aq) + K+ (aq) + OH- (aq) --> H2O (l) + K+ (aq) + NO3- (aq)

-This long equation tells us that the strong acid and strong base are actually dissociated in the water (“aq” stands for aqueous), and water is formed, leaving potassium (K+) and nitrate (NO3-) ions still in the water.
+This long equation shows that the strong acid and strong base are dissociated in the water (“aq” stands for aqueous), and water is formed, leaving potassium (K+) and nitrate (NO3-) ions still in the water.

 The Net Ionic Equation

 This leads to another interesting question: How is a salt formed?
-Well, actually in this case, it isn’t.
-The ions that would form the salt are there, but in the present form they actually haven’t formed the salt.
-So, chemists will write what is called the net ionic equation to show what really happened:
+In this case, it isn’t.
+The ions that would form the salt are there, but in the present form they haven’t formed the salt.
+So, chemists write what is called the net ionic equation to show what really happened:

 H+ (aq) + OH- (aq) --> H2O (l)